evanx/chronica/README.md

 }
 ```

-The URLs are checked every `period` and the nonzero `alertCount` is used for debouncing status changes, e.g. if the status changes, then upon subsequent check where it has stayed changed, the alert is triggered.
+The URLs are checked every `period` and the nonzero `alertCount` is used for debouncing status changes, e.g. if the status changes, then upon a subsequent check, the alert is triggered.

 See: https://github.com/evanx/chronica-active/blob/master/lib/Services.js